SaintBuddha1009/snake-game/README.md

-WELCOME TO SNAKE-GAME REPOSITORY!
+# WELCOME TO SNAKE-GAME REPOSITORY !
-This is a small and simple version of snake game created based on our childhood experiences with button phones!

-Language used: JAVA
-IDE used: Eclipse
+## I. Simple Version of the evergreen Snake Game 🐍 : "SnAkE GaMe"

+### Details about our implementation

+- **A programming language used to implement the game** : Python

+- **IDE used to for ccoding** : Eclipse